pycontribs/django-alexa/README.rst

 will build your intents and utterances schema for you straight from the code.
-The django-alexa framework also defines some best practice intents to help get you up and running even faster, but allows you to easily override them, as seen above with the custom HelpIntent
+The django-alexa framework also defines some best practice intents to help get you up and running even faster, but allows you to easily override them, as seen above with the custom HelpIntent.

 .. code-block:: bash